AAJA-LA developed, abides and enforces the following International Trivia Bowl Federation competition rules:

 Each team may have as many as 10 members.
 Once the competition begins, no substitutions are allowed.
 No one may sit at a team table except its 10 original designated players.
-Trivia Bowl XXI will have four rounds of 20 questions each.
-The question categories will include: science, current events, history, geography, california, sports, pop culture, literature and arts/entertainment.
+Trivia Bowl will have four rounds of 20 questions each.
+The question categories will include: science, current events, history, geography, California, sports, pop culture, literature and arts/entertainment.

 David Ono, the emcee, will read aloud the questions.
 Sitting at their designated table, the members of each team work together to fill out the answer sheet.
 The emcee will read each question twice.
 Competitors are advised to write down the questions for their reference.

 The name of the team and its captain must be written on the answer sheet for each round.
 Failure to write the team name on the answer sheet can result in forfeiture of the entire question round.
 All answers must be legible and in English unless another language is specified.
 Answers must be written on the exact line corresponding to the number of the question.

 Only one answer per question will be accepted unless more than one answer is clearly requested.
 When multiple answers are requested, all must be correct for the team to obtain the point.
 When a person’s name is requested, last names are acceptable unless first and last are specified.
 Phonetic spelling is acceptable unless the correct spelling is specified.
 There are no partial points for an answer.